Injured in a Kent Truck Accident? The Trucker’s Employer Could be Liable.

 Once you’ve been injured in a crash with a semi-truck or 18-wheeler, you should be focused on getting better and moving on from your accident.
 Trucking companies have teams of attorneys that are ready and waiting to rush to the scene of your crash, gather physical evidence, track down witnesses, and build a bulletproof defense against any potential claim you try to pursue.
 The odds are already stacked against you, and without help, you might miss out on the compensation you’re entitled to.

 Let our law firm help you fight back.
-Kent truck accident attorney Zach Herschensohn isn’t intimidated by large trucking companies or their lawyers.
+Attorney Zach Herschensohn isn’t intimidated by large trucking companies or their lawyers.
 He knows how to handle insurance companies and can conduct a thorough investigation into the trucking company to see if their negligent actions contributed to your crash.
 This includes poring over personnel files, examining truck driver logs, studying the semi-truck’s “black box” data, going over maintenance records and much more.
 Best of all, our law firm will work on a contingency fee basis.
 That means you don’t pay anything unless we win.
 It’s that simple.
 See what Herschensohn Law Firm, PLLC can do for you.
 Contact us today for your free consultation.